 Through the use of sharding — dividing the network into several smaller component networks that can process transactions in parallel — Zilliqa’s transaction rate actually increases as the mining network expands.
 Theoretically, Zilliqa will be able to match and possibly even exceed Visa, the largest payment processor in the world.

-The platform will also be designed to support smart contracts and dapps, allowing users to build and deploy decentralized exchanges, financial algorithms, high-performance scientific computing applications and more.
+The platform is also be designed to support smart contracts and dapps, allowing users to build and deploy decentralized exchanges, financial algorithms, high-performance scientific computing applications and more.